TechHutTV/homelab/proxy/README.md

 ---

-# Local Top-Level Domains and Twingate
+# Local Top-Level Domains and NetBird

 Within this section we will use our NGINX Proxy Manager setup and our domain registrar directly to create a proxy host scheme for local access only.
 This will also allow us to use letsencrypt to generate SSL certificates for our local network.
 This will eliminate that horrible _this site is not secure_ message on our services!
-Also, we will be setting up Twingate (a channel sponsor) to enable a zero trust network for remote access to those services we don't want to expose publically.
+Also, we will be setting up NetBird (my employer) to enable a zero trust network for remote access to those services we don't want to expose publically.

 ## Setup a Top-Level Domain for Local Use

 ### Local IP on Registar
 Assign a local IP scheme in the domain registration website.
-The local IP you will use is the same as the machine running NGINX Proxy Manager. (ie. 10.0.0.60).
+The local IP you will use is the same as the machine running NGINX Proxy Manager. (ie. 173.10.0.102).
 You'll want to assign this to the A-Record for the main domain and create a CNAME Record as a wildcard (*) pointing to the main domain name.
 Due note, this may take some time, it took about 15 minutes for the record to update for me.
 If you're using Cloudflare make sure you disable their proxy service.

 ![Record for Local Top-Level Domain](https://github.com/TechHutTV/homelab/blob/main/proxy/images/local-ip-wildcard.png)